jace0fbass/portfolio/README.md

 ## Description
 In this challenge I have built a portfolio from the ground up writing both the HTML and CSS from scratch.
 I added images as buttons that route you to the project that corresponds to the screenshot that was clicked on.
 The  the images also rotate when hovered over.
 I have added navigation links that take you to the corresponding section on the website.
 I have added a section of contact links to the website.
 I have added screenshots of my portfolio to the README.md file.
 I have made the page responsive using media queries.
+I have used multiple variables in the root of the style.css file to make future changes to the page easier.
 I enjoyed working on this homework assignment alot I have fun creating!

 ## Screenshot(s)